Never use these words in supplement copy

-In 2015, the FTC fined a supplements company $9 million for deceptive weight loss claims.
+In 2015, the FTC fined a supplements company $9 million for deceptive weight-loss claims.

-In 2017, the FTC charged three supplement marketers false and misleading claims… running deceptive radio ads… and making a “risk-free” guarantee without disclosing ‘burdensome requirements for obtaining refunds’.
+In 2017, the FTC charged three supplement marketers with false and misleading claims… running deceptive radio ads… and making a “risk-free” guarantee without disclosing ‘burdensome requirements for obtaining refunds’.

 There are many, many more cases like these.

-I guess the fact that nutritional supplements don’t need FDA approval is both a blessing and a curse
+I guess the fact that nutritional supplements don’t need FDA approval is both a blessing and a curse.

 On one hand, it allows consumers to access more natural health solutions.
 But, it also opens the door to cowboys.